alextarchini/SASSY/README.md

 ## Emojis
-@alextarchini :+1: This PR looks great - it's ready to merge! :shipit:
+@alextarchini :+1: If this looks cool - give it a like! :shipit:

 #### References: https://bennettfeely.com/ and https://youtube.com/